immcantation/changeo/docs/standard.rst

 standard developed by the AIRR Community (`AIRR-C <https://www.antibodysociety.org/the-airr-community/>`__).

-As of v1.0.0 the default file format will be the AIRR-C format, as described by the Rearrangement Schema.
-To learn about this format, the valid field names and their expected values, visit the AIRR-C `Rearrangement Schema documentation site <https://docs.airr-community.org/en/latest/datarep/rearrangements.html>`__.
+As of v1.0.0 the default file format will be the AIRR-C format, as described by the Rearrangement Schema (version 1.2).
+To learn about this format, the valid field names and their expected values, visit the AIRR-C `Rearrangement Schema documentation site <https://docs.airr-community.org/en/v1.2.1/datarep/rearrangements.html>`__.

 The Change-O standard is a tab-delimited file format (``.tab``) with a set of predefined column names.
 The standardized column names used by the Change-O format are shown in the table below.